 - prefects are doing well in their roles and are leading by example.

 The Communications team is created from the form reps.
 The aim of the team is to advertise and promote the work of the school council committees to the school and Edgbarrow community and keep them informed of events and projects.
-This includes holding drop-in centres to give and collect feedback, producing posters for the noticeboards and liaising with the E-Learning department with updates for the website.
+This includes holding drop-in centres to give and collect feedback and liaising with the E-Learning department with updates for the website.

 The aim of the student charity team is to look at ways of giving back to the local and international communities.
 This group has representatives from all year groups.
 Our fundraising events have included a cake sale in the Autumn term which raised almost £500 which has been donated to helping The Butterfly Tree charity.
 Our next fundraising event is a school-wide Talent Show to showcase the performance skills of Edgbarrow students.

 The Butterfly Tree is the whole school charity and we hope to continue supporting them.
 For further information see below: